cardsonthetable/Final-Project/README.md

 ### Problem & Audience
 - **Problem:** Analyze which counties delivered strong Democratic turnout by ethnicity in 2024
 - **Audience:** Field organizers and data team for the Washington State Democratic Party

+This project analyzes county-level demographic and electoral data from Washington State to predict Democratic vote share.
+Using K-means clustering, Principal Component Analysis (PCA), and regression modeling, I demonstrate that demographic age distributions significantly inform electoral outcomes.
+The PCA-based regression model achieved an in-sample R^2 of approximately 0.85 and a cross-validated R^2 of about 0.49, clearly outperforming a simple mean predictor baseline.